-Award-winning filmmaker, producer, and mental health/social justice advocate Dawn Porter has emerged in the entertainment industry as a leader in the art of storytelling; directing and producing critically acclaimed projects that have impacted generations of people from all walks of life.
+Award-winning filmmaker Dawn Porter has emerged in the entertainment industry as a leader in the art of storytelling; directing and producing critically acclaimed projects that have impacted generations of people from all walks of life.

-Also slated for release in 2021 is Porter’s upcoming special for National Geographic, “Rise Again: Tulsa and the Red Summer.”
-The documentary feature sheds new light on a century-old period of intense racial conflict and comes one hundred years from the two-day Tulsa Massacre in 1921 that led to the murder of hundreds of Black people and leaving thousands homeless and displaced.
-The two-hour special will premiere on June 18, 2021, on National Geographic and went global in over 72 countries and 43 languages.
-It will then be available on Hulu on June 19, 2021, to commemorate Juneteenth.
+Also released this year is “Rise Again: Tulsa and the Red Summer” for National Geographic.
+The documentary feature, directed by Porter, sheds new light on a century-old period of intense racial conflict and comes one hundred years from the two-day Tulsa Massacre in 1921 that led to the murder of hundreds of Black people and leaving thousands homeless and displaced.
+The two-hour special premiered on June 18, 2021, on National Geographic and went global in over 72 countries and 43 languages on Hulu.

-In 2020 Porter’s two poignant documentaries, “The Way I See It” (Focus Features) which is a look into two American presidencies, Ronald Reagan and Barack Obama from the lens of official White House photographer Pete Souza, and “John Lewis: Good Trouble” (Magnolia Pictures), the story of the congressman and civil rights icon, received critical acclaim.
-Kicking off the 2021 award season, Porter received Mill Valley Film Festival’s prestigious 2020 Mind the Gap Award for Documentarian of the Year, and was awarded the 2020 Marlon Riggs Award at The San Francisco Bay Area Film Critics Circle Awards.
+In 2020 Porter directed two poignant documentaries: “The Way I See It” (Focus Features) which is a look into two American presidencies, Ronald Reagan and Barack Obama from the lens of official White House photographer Pete Souza, and “John Lewis: Good Trouble” (Magnolia Pictures), the story of the congressman and civil rights icon, received critical acclaim.
+Porter received Mill Valley Film Festival’s prestigious 2020 Mind the Gap Award for Documentarian of the Year and was awarded the 2020 Marlon Riggs Award at The San Francisco Bay Area Film Critics Circle Awards.
 In addition, both of her documentaries received a slew of Critics’ Choice Documentary Awards nominations, with wins for Best Political Documentary (“John Lewis: Good Trouble”) & Best Score (“The Way I See It”), along with a Best Documentary (“The Way I See It”) win at the New York Film Critics Online Awards.
 Most recently, “John Lewis: Good Trouble” won the 2021 NAACP Image Award for Outstanding Documentary (Film).

-When she isn’t working on her documentary projects, Porter frequently lectures at universities throughout the nation, a passion she honed during her time as professor and Head of the Documentary Program at the prestigious UC Berkeley School of Journalism.
+When she isn’t working behind the camera, Porter frequently lectures at universities across the nation, a passion she honed during her time as professor and Head of the Documentary Program at the prestigious UC Berkeley School of Journalism.
 Porter currently resides in New York City with her family.